Drawing from life is rare for most high school students

 Many students ask how an admissions officer can spot that a drawing has been copied from a photograph.
 Generally speaking, the qualities that indicate that a drawing has been copied from a photograph are:

 Extreme, hyper focused detail in the drawing; this level of detail is generally not achievable when drawing from life, especially if it’s a portrait.
 There is no model who can pose for a portrait for 40 hours.
-Neither are you going to find a bird in the middle of flying in the sky who is going to stay still long enough for you to spend time drawing every line on every single feather.
+Neither are you going to find a bird in the middle of flight staying still long enough for you to spend time drawing every line on every single feather.

 A figure in a pose that would be impossible for a real person to hold over a long period of time is another sign that an artwork was copied from a photo.
 The artwork above shows a figure who is painting.
 The way this figure has their right hand raised, holding up a paint brush would be impossible for a real person to hold long enough for the artist to achieve the amount of detail in the artwork.